Mexico - North America

 • Keep evenings flexible

-A stronger first route in Monterrey usually means one named anchor like Fundidora Park plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Monterrey usually means one named anchor like Fundidora Park plus a nearby district block in Monterrey city center, Monterrey main arrival area, and Monterrey evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Barrio Antiguo evening and let the rest of the route stay compact.